Spectral Properties of Elementwise-Transformed Spiked Matrices: Main Results

-in which case for each $\ell < \ell_*$, $b_{k\ell} = 0$ for $k$ sufficiently large.
+for $k \geq m$.
+This implies $b_{k\ell} = 0$ for $k$ sufficiently large and each $\ell < \ell_*$.
 The Hermite polynomials (corresponding to the Gaussian distribution) satisfy such a recurrence with $m=1$ (Remark \ref{rem3}).
-A characterization of distributions such that the corresponding orthogonal polynomials satisfy (\ref{:'(}) with $m=2$ is given in \cite{Bonan}. \end{remark}
+A characterization of distributions such that the corresponding orthogonal polynomials satisfy (\ref{:'(}) with $m=2$ is given in \cite{Bonan}.

+At the point in the proof of Theorem \ref{thrm2} where assumption (iv$\mathrm{'}$) is used, we briefly discuss a more detailed method of analysis that could eliminate this technical condition.